FrancescoFarinola/MSc_Artificial_Intelligence/README.md

 ## Project works

-You can find all details about the project, reports and how to execute code inside each folder.
+You can find all details about the projects, reports and how to execute code inside each folder.

  - **AI in Industry** - *Prediction of Remaining Useful Life (RUL)* on CINECA HPC systems using classic Deep Learning and Probabilistic models + *Anomaly Detection* on CMAPSS Dataset (Colab Notebooks)